 Often serious effort is required to rise above the throng of over-educated nitwits.
-Emma Sulkowicz is now a well know, Woke performance artist and activitist.
+Emma Sulkowicz is now a well known, Woke performance artist and activist.
 Had she not propagandized her rape-merit-badge story by carrying her rape mattress around campus for a year, you’d never have seen her face unless she waited your table.

 In rare cases, a single, woke post can enable a lucky twitlet to arise.
 Consider the case of Alicia Garza:

 Alicia Garza was born in Carmel-by-the-Sea, California on January 4, 1981.
 Garza grew up in Oakland in a mix-raced household with a white, Jewish father and a black mother.
 Beginning in middle school and high school, Garza began advocating for her classmates to have access to information on reproductive health and contraceptives.
 Alongside her desire for reproductive equality, Garza considered herself a queer social justice activist and a Marxist.
 Garza graduated in 2002 from the University of California, San Diego with a degree in anthropology and sociology.
 In 2008, she married Malachi Garza, a transgender male activist.

 For a long time she was a low-level twit organizing minor blackety-black non-profits.
 In 2013, on the day of Zimmerman’s verdict, she published a Facebook post that coined the term ‘black lives matter’.
 It was picked up by a big account, and her career as an activist took off.